heyitspratik/RealTime-FaceSwap/README.md

    pip install -r requirements.txt

 3. Download the shape predictor file:
-   - in our main faceswap_realtime.py file, there is one file called shape_predictor_68_face_landmarks.dat which you can download from:
+   - in our main faceswap_realtime.py file, there is one file called shape_predictor_68_face_landmarks.dat which you can download from (download might take some time):

      http://dlib.net/files/shape_predictor_68_face_landmarks.dat.bz2